comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 #### Intra-vault and inter-vault data discovery

-The results above show that if we desire correct results, that the combination of cMatch semantics together at least one of the data vault discovery methods is required.
+The results above show that if we desire correct results, that the combination of cMatch semantics together with at least one of the data vault discovery methods is required.
 This combination is needed because our workload contains queries that either target data within a single vault (e.g. D1), or data spanning multiple data vaults (e.g. D8).
 While the different data vault discovery methods are able to discover data *within* vaults, the reachability of cMatch is required to discover data *across* multiple vaults.

-Due to this, cNone (follow no links) is an ineffective replacement for cMatch (follow links matching query), because link traversal across multiple vaults will not take place, which will lead to too few query results.
+Due to this, cNone (follow no links) is an ineffective replacement for cMatch (follow links matching query) even when combined with discovery methods, because link traversal across multiple vaults will not take place, which will lead to too few query results.
 Concretely, for discover queries cNone can only achieve a completeness of 74.14% for discover queries and 28.57% for short queries, compared to respectively 99.14% and 42.86% for cMatch.